 kenneth kirschner

 IGLOO (US): Bowed strings, exquisitely recorded, exploring perfect harmonies and the language of the well-tempered classical cello.
 The sonic language employed on this album benefits from years of serious classical musical scholarship.
 The mood is perfect for quiet listening. (read more)

-MEANS MAGAZINE (UK): Combinations of cellos, sometimes two, sometimes three, stroll through small intervallic changes, repetitions of simple, endlessly evolving harmonic structures.
-The ‘Folio’ concept is worth the price of entry alone — a wonderful way of framing the complexities of modern composition, and a powerful argument against the immediacy of our current culture. (read more)
+MEANS MAGAZINE (UK): Combinations of cellos, sometimes two, sometimes three, stroll through small intervallic changes, repetitions of simple, endlessly evolving harmonic structures. (read more)

+kenneth kirschner